ucla-pls/pldi21-artifact/README.md

    The reduction is calculated by using the itemR which generate a PartialReduction tree this explains which items depend on eachother.
-This structure is fairly well documented in `source/reduce/reduce-util/src/Control/Reduce/Reduction.hs` So we do not remove a jar file before removing all the contained classes.
+This structure is fairly well documented in `source/reduce/reduce-util/src/Control/Reduce/Reduction.hs`.

    The keyFun calculates all the "referential" dependencies in the graph, The interesting line is line 143 in which generate the dependencies from class `cls` to all classes that is mentioned in `cls`: `toListOf classNames cls`.

+   `classNames` is a function from the [`jvmhs`](https://github.com/ucla-pls/jvmhs) library.

 -  "items+logic": OverItemsLogic (Line 159 - 175 in the `JReduce.hs` file)

    This strategy uses all the bells an whistles of the reduction scheme.
 The interesting file is `source/jreduce/src/JReduce/Logic.hs`.
-The `data Item` describes the things that we can remove and `data Fact` are the variables that correspond to those item still exist.
+The `data Item` describes the things that we can remove and `data Fact` are the variables that correspond to that those item still exist.
 The `itemR` function describes a `PartialReduction` like before, however its a little more complicated.

-   Now for the meat of the project the paper, and the logical expression which is used for doing the reduction.
+   Now for the meat of the paper: the logical expression which is used for doing the reduction.
 The function `logic` on line 621, takes a config, a Class Hierarchy and an Item and produces the `Fact` which correspond to the item and a Logical Statement with `Fact` as variables.
 We have tried to make the DSL self